Saturday, 22 October 2011

 In the most competitive of the small UK niches I compete in for Google success, the top keyword is ruled by a website with an almost exclusively paid-for backlink profile.

-, as far as I can see, a single organically generated backlink.
+There are a few directory links.
+And some puff on article sites.
+But not, as far as I can see, a single organically generated backlink.
 Not surprising really.
 The site is merely one of several too expensive directories that serve the niche and it isn't even the best.

 Now Google hates link buying.
 I know because it keeps telling us so.
 No matter.
 Despite the exclusively grey hat tactics, this website sits on top of Google and has done for months.